dirakx1/Dockeriot/README.md

 * The things and green layer can be implemented with other embedded platforms different than raspberry
-* Apps developed on the things layer can only use docker.

 * For more information on layers you can see: [Things Layer](ThingsLayer.md), [Industrial Layer](IndustrialLayer.md), [Analytics Layer](AnalyticsLayer.md), Green layer.

 ## Next steps